-Hearing plays a significant role in your life as a critical element of basic communication, connecting you to family, friends, neighbors and the world around you.
+Hearing plays a significant role in your life as a critical element of essential communication, connecting you to family, friends, neighbors, and the world around you.
 When hearing becomes difficult, your quality of life suffers.
 Conductive hearing loss is a form of hearing loss brought on by a blockage or interruption of the auditory system, which prevents the processing of conversations and sounds.

 The Hearing Process

 To understand conductive hearing loss requires a basic understanding of the hearing process.
-The auditory system has three basic sections, which react with each other to transmit sounds to your brain for processing.
+The auditory system has three primary sections, which react with each other to transmit sounds to your brain for processing.

 The function of the outer ear is to capture the sounds that your brain processes into recognizable patterns.
 Its design features serve to trap or gather sound waves from the air, funneling them into the ear canal.
 The ear canal transports or conducts gathered sound waves to the middle ear.